neondatabase/neon/docs/rfcs/025-generation-numbers.md

 ### Deletion Part 2: WAL trim changes (delay `remote_consistent_lsn` updates)

-Remote objects are not the only kind of deletion the pageserver does: it also indirectly deletes WAL data, by feeding back remote_consistent_lsn to safekeepers, as a hint to the safekeepers that they may drop data below this LSN.
+Remote objects are not the only kind of deletion the pageserver does: it also indirectly deletes WAL data, by feeding back remote_consistent_lsn to safekeepers, as a signal to the safekeepers that they may drop data below this LSN.

-We may solve for safety of remote_consistent_lsn updates in the same way as for deletions: before indicating to safekeepers that they may trim up to a particular LSN, pageservers should communicate with the control plane to confirm that their node generation is current.
-This guarantees that any future generation will be starting from the last metadata that this generation wrote out, i.e. the S3 state which contains all the data from the WAL up to the proposed trim point.
+We may solve for safety of remote_consistent_lsn updates in the same way as for S3 deletions.
+Before indicating to safekeepers that they may trim up to some LSN `L0`, pageservers must do the following in order:

-The pageservers indicate what to trim by the `remote_consistent_lsn` field in messages to the safekeeper.
-The pageservers will change to only advertise the true remote_consistent_lsn after they have periodically checked the validity of their generation: this will slightly delay WAL trimming by whatever period we decide to make that control plane check-in.

-The `remote_consistent_lsn` advertised to a safekeeper is the value from _before_ the validation request to the control plane started, not the value at the time the pageserver receives a response.
-This will require an extra field internally to the pageserver, to store some "pending remote_consistent_lsn" that may be shared with the safekeeper after validation completes.
+1. persist index_part that covers data up to LSN `L0`
+2. call to control plane to validate their attachment + node generation number
+3. update the `remote_consistent_lsn` that they send to the safekeepers to `L0`

+**Note:** at step 3 we are not advertising the _latest_ remote_consistent_lsn, we are advertising the value immediately before we started the validation RPC.
+This provides a strong ordering guarantee.

+Internally, the pagekeeper will have two remote_consistent_lsn values: the one that reflects its latest write to remote storage, and the one that reflects the most recent validation of generation number.
+It is only the latter value that may be advertised to the outside world (i.e. to the safekeeper).

 The control plane remains unaware of `remote_consistent_lsn`: it only has to validate the freshness of generation numbers, thereby granting the pageserver permission to share the information with the safekeeper.

-In subsequent sections and RFCs, when discussing correctness, read "deletion" as meaning both the deletion of remote objects, and publishing updates to remote_consistent_lsn.
+For convenience, in subsequent sections and RFCs we will use "deletion" to mean both deletion of objects in S3, and updates to the `remote_consistent_lsn`, as updates to the remote consistent LSN are de-facto deletions done via the safekeeper, and both kinds of deletion are subject to the same generation validation requirement.

 ### Index changes